ringcentral-tutorials/botkit-watson-bot-nodejs-demo/README.md

 > [[Botkit](https://www.github.com/howdyai/botkit)] provides a semantic interface to sending and receiving messages so that developers can focus on creating novel applications and experiences instead of dealing with API endpoints.

 #### What is Watson Personality Insight?
-IBM Watson offers AI and Machine Learning services through its Bluemix cloud platform.
-To get started quickly with Watson and Bluemix, create a free account .
+[Personality Insights](https://personality-insights-livedemo.mybluemix.net/) is a service provided by IBM Watson which applies linguistic analytics and personality theory to infer attributes from a person's unstructered text.

 ## Installation